What exactly is the UTP?

 A current and valid cédula is a prerequisite for the initial connection of a property to the public electricity and water supply, and without it you cannot apply for, transfer or renew a holiday rental licence.

-However, if a property you are interested in is already connected to the public electricity and water supply and you also do not want to rent the property out for vacations, then the cédula is merely "helpful" in the event of a possible resale, but it is not absolutely necessary.
+However, if a property you are interested in is already connected to the public electricity and water supply and you do not want to rent the property out for holidays, then the cédula is merely "helpful" in the event of a possible resale, but it is not absolutely necessary.

 Against this background, one must always examine and assess the respective situation with all its possible consequences, but blanket statements are of little help and only cause confusion.